dmytrodanylyk/dmytrodanylyk/articles/surface-view-video-cropping.md

 - display video from assets folder using *TextureView*
 - when user click on screen, *TextureView* must resize itself and video should be cropped to match new view size

+You can also use my [`TextureVideoView`](https://github.com/dmytrodanylyk/android-video-crop) - custom view based on android `TextureView` which gives you ability to easy play and crop video.
+This very similar to `ImageView#setScaleType`

 #### Final Results

 ![video crop 1][2] &ensp; ![video crop 2][3]